department-of-veterans-affairs/vets.gov-content-style-guide/terms.md

 - Servicemembers’ Group Life Insurance Traumatic Injury Protection (TSGLI)
 - Social Security number: Use this capitalization per Merriam-Webster (do not cap "number").
 - Stand Down: Capitalize when referring to the homeless event.
+- Suicide: Are you thinking of hurting yourself or others? (not "Are you having thoughts of suicide?)
 - substantially gainful employment
 - survivors: use "qualified survivors."
 - Survivors’ and Dependents’ Educational Assistance program (also called Dependents’ Educational Assistance program).
 Both terms can be shortened to DEA.